 “If you fail to plan, you plan to fail!”

-The same rule applies for studying as you have to juggle your time between studying, your leisure time and other activities that you participate in.
-If you’re unsure and need more comprehensive guidance on how to plan a timetable out, check out a successful student’s schedule.
+The same rule applies to studying as you have to juggle your time between studying, your leisure time, and other activities that you participate in.
+If you’re unsure and need more comprehensive guidance on how to plan a timetable, check out a successful student’s schedule.

-You should also take the thirty minutes to reflect on your progress for revising on your subjects so that you can achieve your desired results for O Levels.
+You should also take thirty minutes to reflect on your progress in revising your subjects so that you can achieve your desired results for O Levels.